 What causes Geysers to erupt?

 Geysers are formed when hot water and steam become trapped below the earth’s surface.
-As the water and steam heat up, they begin to rise towards the surface.
-When they reach a certain point, they burst through any barriers and erupt into the air.
+As the water and steam heat up, they rise towards the surface.
+They burst through barriers and erupt into the air when they reach a certain point.

 How often do Geysers erupt?